juninhocruzg3/juninhocruzg3/MyCV.md

 ---

 <p align="justify"><i>
-    Experienced computer engineer with 7 years of expertise in full-stack development, specializing in Angular and NodeJS, with experience in building and scaling software solutions, managing teams, and collaborating with stakeholders.
-Manage frontend development of Super mentoring scholarship students in Angular development.
+    Experienced computer engineer with 8 years of expertise in full-stack development, specializing in Angular and NodeJS, with experience in building and scaling software solutions, managing teams, and collaborating with stakeholders.
+Senior Consultant at Aubay Portugal, became a Rockstar Developer at Critical Techworks colaborating to the software development for BMW Group since January 2024.
+Manage frontend development of UFAM/Samsumg Super project, with responsibility of mentoring scholarship students in Angular development.
+Co-founder of Akiry Media (2016 - 2023), a Brazilian startup focused on provide multimedia streaming technology to content creators.
 Built from scratch the MVP of See Energy, a promising platform of energy intelligence in Brazil, and contributed to the Energy Use Performance Requirements-Based Metric to rank companies' energy consumption.
-Continuously learning and staying up-to-date with the latest development technologies, passionate about sharing knowledge and teaching.
-Seeking an international opportunity to expand skills beyond Brazil._
+Continuously learning and staying up-to-date with the latest development technologies, passionate about sharing knowledge and teaching._
 </i></p>

 ---

 # PROFESSIONAL EXPERIENCE

+## :car: Aubay Portugal (Critical Techworks - BMW Group), Lisbon, Portugal
+**January 2024 - PRESENT** • _Senior Consultant • Rockstar Developer (hybrid)_

+Aubay is a Consulting, Nearshore, and Outsourcing company with more than 7500 employees (1450 in Portugal) and 19 offices in 7 different European countries.
+- Became a Rockstar Developer at Critical Techworks, a company formed due to a partnership between BMW Group and Critical Group, focused exclusively on supporting BMW in developing software for its future driving machines and IT ecosystem.
+- **Skills:** _*#*#*#*#*#*#*#*#*#*#*#*#*#*#*._

 ## :school: FAEPI Super Project (Samsung - UFAM),  Manaus, Brazil
 **OCTOBER 2020 - PRESENT** • _Senior Frontend Software Engineer (part-time remote)_